jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-29/chapter-3.md

-+++
-title=  "How the Romans raised themselves to Empire" heading=  "Chapter 3 of Volume 3" date=  2015-09-27 author=  "Montesquieu" image=  "/covers/spirit.jpg" description=  "The Spirit of the Laws Volume 3" linkb=  "/research/montesquieu/spirit-of-the-laws/book-29/chapter-2" linkbtext=  "Chapter 2" linkf=  "/research/montesquieu/spirit-of-the-laws/book-29/chapter-4" linkftext=  "Chapter 4"
-+++
+---
+heading: "Chapter 3"
+title: "How the Romans Raised Themselves to Empire"
+weight: 6
+description: "Modern Europeans have very near the same arts, the same arms, the same discipline, and the same manner of making war."
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

 Modern Europeans have very near the same arts, the same arms, the same discipline, and the same manner of making war.